 Academic Warning.
 Graduate students who fail to meet the 3.00 GPA or any other requirements in a single term of a graduate program will be placed on academic warning for the following term.
 Graduate students on academic warning should consult their advisor immediately.
-The Registrar will remove the warning notation from the student's file after the student successfully raises the GPA to required levels.
+Students will be removed from Academic Warning after they have successfully raised their GPA to required levels.

 Academic Probation.
 If a graduate student's cumulative GPA falls below 3.0, they are placed on probation but may enroll in the subsequent term.
 Students should contact their school dean for advice on improving academic performance.
-In most instances, graduate students should repeat courses for which they earned a grade lower than "B."
+In most instances, graduate students should repeat courses for which they earned a grade lower than "B." Graduate students on probation may not participate in intercollegiate sports.